UnumID/react-web-sdk/README.md

 ## Functionality
 ### Creating PresentationRequests
 By default, the Web SDK will create a PresentationRequest as soon as it is rendered, and will periodically regenerate the PresentationRequest (to ensure that it does not expire) until the user shares data or declines the request, or the widget is unmounted.
 You can use different combinations of props (see below) to choose how much control over PresentationRequest creation you want to have.
+For example, instead of automatically creating a PresentationRequest on load, you may want to trigger its creation based on a user interaction like a button click.

 ### Displaying deeplinks
 PresentationRequests are shared to an Unum ID-powered mobile app a user's device via deep links.
 The Web SDK determines how it displays them based on the browser's userAgent.